Timception/drift-v3-dongle/README.md

 ## 🔄 Reflashing Instructions

-If your keyboard already has firmware installed, you usually don’t need to reflash.
+Your keyboard already has firmware installed, you usually don’t need to reflash.
 But if you want to update to the latest build, here’s how to do it:

 1. **Download the latest firmware**